Docking station: Types

 Docking stations can be broadly split up into five basic varieties.

 Expansion dock

-This type of dock provides some sort of hardware expansion for the device docked to it, such as an external storage drive, a GPU, or a liquid cooling radiators.
+This type of dock provides some sort of hardware expansion for the device docked to it, such as an external storage drive, a GPU, or a liquid cooling radiator.

 Port replicator/hub

 Port replicators (sometimes referred to as passthroughs) are functionally and logically identical to a bundle of extension cables, except that they are plugged in and unplugged together through the device.
 Some also include electrical adaptors to change from one pinout to another (e.g., Micro-DVI to normal DVI connector.)
 Often Bus-Powered and small form factor, they functionally duplicate ports from the device to easily access more of the existing ports like: SD cards, peripherals, audio jacks, etc. as well as external display(s).

 Breakout dock/multi-port adapter

 A breakout dock is conceptually a breakout box in the form of a dock.
 It is an extension to a typical port replicator in that it not only replicates existing ports already on the computer, but also offers additional ports.
 Modern computers most often accomplish this by using a special, often proprietary, connector that consolidates the signals from many concealed traces from onboard external buses into one connector.
 As such, the dock can offer a greater number of ports than is physically present on the computer.
 This allows the basic unit to have fewer physical ports while still allowing users a way to access to the full range of features of its motherboard.

 Most companies that produce laptops with such breakout ports also offer simpler adapters that grant access to one or two of the buses consolidated in them at a time.